Vic-Warden/Smart-Calendar/docs/planning.md

 ### Tuesday 04/02

+- 🔄 Connecting to the internet with WiFi Manager
+- 🔄 Connecting to an API using the wemos
+- 🔄 Send data from wemos to the database

+### Tuesday 04/02

 - ✅ API when adding an appointment
 - ✅ API when deleting an appointment
 - ✅ API when editing an appointment